-The Huntington Beach Consolidated Plan Needs Assessment was developed by reviewing census statistical data and building upon already adopted planning documents, coupled with consultation with housing, homeless and service providers, City Departments, and the public via community meetings, public hearings, and a Community Needs Assessment Survey.
+The City of Huntington Beach has ambitious objectives for spending its federal entitlement grant funding.
+The objectives are identified in the Consolidated Plan Needs Assessment which was developed by reviewing census statistical data and building upon already adopted planning documents, coupled with consultation with housing, homeless and service providers, City Departments, and the public via community meetings, public hearings, and a Community Needs Assessment Survey.
 The result was the formation of seven areas of priority need, including:

-- 1. Households with Housing Problems The need for affordable housing options in the City continue to be high, based on the proportion of households in the City experiencing cost burdens. - 2.
-Homelessness Homelessness continues to be a growing and pressing issue in Huntington Beach and regionally.
-The City will continue to fund and support efforts that address homelessness and serve persons experiencing homelessness.
+1. Households with Housing Problems - The need for affordable housing options in the City continue to be high, based on the proportion of households in the City experiencing cost burdens.

-- 3. Special Needs Populations There are a number of special needs populations in the City that need continued services and support.
+- 2. Homelessness Homelessness continues to be a growing and pressing issue in Huntington Beach and regionally.
+The City will continue to fund and support efforts that address homelessness and serve persons experiencing homelessness. - 3.
+Special Needs Populations There are a number of special needs populations in the City that need continued services and support.
 These include, but are not limited to, persons with severe mental illness, veterans, persons with substance abuse addictions, and seniors. - 4.
 Priority Community Services There are a number of vital community services in the City that need continued services and support.
 These community services serve lowto moderate-income households and include activities, such as youth and senior services. - 5.
 Priority Community and Public Facilities The City recognizes the high need for public improvement activities throughout the City in order to provide for and maintain a safe and decent environment for its citizens.
 Identified priority needs include, but are not limited to, homeless shelters, parks and recreational centers, youth centers, and healthcare facilities. - 6.
 Priority Infrastructure Improvements The City recognizes the high need for public improvement activities throughout the City in order to provide for and maintain a safe and decent environment for its citizens.
 Identified priority needs include, but are not limited to, street and road improvements, sidewalk improvements, flood drainage improvements, and tree planting. - 7.
 Other Housing and Community Development Needs The City has identified the need to provide support for the HOME and CDBG programs in the City, as well as to affirmatively further fair housing.
 These activities are vital to the continuation of the City's efforts to administer these programs.

-In FY 2022/23, the City of Huntington Beach is proposing to fund several programs to meet the priority needs of Huntington Beach residents as listed in the table above.
+In FY 2023/24, the City of Huntington Beach is proposing to fund several programs to meet the priority needs of Huntington Beach residents as listed in the table above.